Edward Vrdolyak: Early life and family

 Vrdolyak, born to Croatian immigrant parents, entered a Catholic seminary at age 13, but decided against joining the priesthood.
 He graduated from Mount Carmel High School in Chicago, then from St. Joseph's College in Rensselaer, Indiana.
 He received his J.D. degree from the University of Chicago Law School in 1963 and began a legal career in private practice, specializing in personal injury cases.

 Vrdolyak's brother, Victor Vrdolyak (1933-1992), would also serve as a Chicago alderman (being elected in 1987 to succeed Edward on the city council).

-Political career
+Early political career

-In 1968, he was elected as Democratic Committeeman from Chicago's 10th Ward in the Hegewisch and South Deering areas; a position he held until 1988.
+In 1968, Vrdolyak was elected as Democratic committeeman from Chicago's 10th ward in the Hegewisch and South Deering areas; a position he continued to hold until 1988.

+Chicago City Council

+First and second terms (1971–79)

 In 1971, he was elected alderman, and, after defeating Republican Melvin Simonovich, he served as President of the City Council from 1977 to 1983.
 Vrdolyak earned the nickname "Fast Eddie" because of his skill in back-room deal-making.

+1974 county assessor campaign

+In 1974, Vrdolyak unsuccessfully ran for Cook County Assessor.
+Originally, the Democratic incumbent P. J. Cullerton had been intending to seek re-election.
+However, Vrdolyak led an effort to have Cullerton denied slating (endorsement ahead of the primary election) by the Cook County Democratic Party organization, and Cullerton decided to forgo re-election and endorsed the candidacy of Tom Tully.
+Tully was able to secure the county party slating, but Vrdolyak opted to run against him in the primary.
+While Vrdolyak was widely regarded as the front-runner to win the primary, Tully defeated him by a large margin.

+Third term (1979–83)

-In 1979, he managed the re-election campaign of Mayor Michael Bilandic.
-In a colossal upset, Bilandic narrowly lost to maverick Jane Byrne.
-Despite the fact that Byrne then stripped Vrdolyak of all powers except his aldermanic seat, he became Byrne's chief ally against both independent and Regular Democrats, becoming her floor leader in the Council.
-In 1982, with Byrne's support, he was elected Chairman of the Cook County Democratic Committee, ousting County Board President George Dunne.
+Vrdolyak was the campaign manager of Mayor Michael A. Bilandic's re-election bid in 1979.
+In a colossal upset, Bilandic narrowly lost the Democratic primary to maverick challenger Jane Byrne.
+After she took office as mayor, Byrne stripped Vrdolyak of all his powers as council president.
+However, over the course of her term as mayor, he came to be Byrne's chief ally against both independent and Regular Democrats, and was ultimately made her floor leader in the Council.
+In 1982, with Byrne's support, he was elected Chairman of the Cook County Democratic Party, ousting County Board President George Dunne.